SakUchiha/vibing/code-understanding-app/README.md

 - Try opening the HTML files directly in your browser

 ### AI Assistant Not Working
-- The AI assistant uses mock responses (no external API required)
+- **First, ensure Ollama is installed and running** (see Ollama Setup section above)
+- Check that required models are downloaded: `ollama list`
+- Verify Ollama service: `curl http://localhost:11434/api/tags`
 - Check browser console for any JavaScript errors
-- Make sure the server is running on port 4000
+- Make sure the backend server is running on port 4000
+- Try restarting both Ollama and the KidLearner server

+### Common Ollama Issues
+- **"Connection refused"**: Ollama service not running - run `ollama serve`
+- **"Model not found"**: Download the model - `ollama pull gemma3:1b`
+- **"Port 11434 blocked"**: Check firewall settings
+- **Slow responses**: Try a smaller model like `llama3.2:1b`

 ## Contributing